LuisGC/blog/content/2018/02/fosdem-2018-Sunday.md

 The talk was about the huge refactor that was needed in the codebase of [**LibreOffice**](https://www.libreoffice.org/) to make it work in the Cloud.
 The speaker explained clearly why they needed to re-structure at all, the main problems that they faced (Windows and Linux rendering APIs) and how they solved critical issues like extreme coupling and threads management.

-The summary of the talk in a quote is: "_Fix each bug only once_".
+The summary of the talk in a quote is: _"Fix each bug only once"_.
 What a great statement.

 <div class="image">
  <img src="/img/2018/02/fosdem-2018-libreoffice-refactor.jpg" alt="Re-structuring LibreOffice">
  <div class="caption">Re-structuring LibreOffice</div>